dolang/NoWannaNoCry/README.rst

 ----------

-"WCry", "WannaCry", "WannaCrypt", "WanaCrypt0r", "Wanna" and some others are all names for a malware/ransomware which has recently surfaced and is spreading rapidly.
+"WCry", "WannaCry", "WannaCrypt", "WanaCrypt0r", "Wanna" and some others are all names for a malware/ransomware which has recently surfaced and can spread rapidly.
 In a nutshell, it'll encrypt various files on your Windows systems and wants you to pay ~300$ in Bitcoins for the decryption key.